Day 7: Goodness

 Bad juju, girls.
 Bad juju.

 It’s a long story how I ended up with my salutatorian, electrical engineer, Naval officer husband, who is one of the finest, most upright, and honorable men anyone could ask for.
 In other words, not remotely my single self’s type.
-I woke up the day after our wedding, looked over, and thought, “How in the Sam Hill did I end up with you?!?”
+I woke up the day after our wedding, looked over, and thought, “How in the world did I end up with you?!?”

 I’ve learned a lot from Hubs about what “good” actually means, though.
 Good encompasses: